javiercrowsoft/CSReports.net/README.md

 It runs in Windows, Mac OSX and Linux.

-It support multiple headers, footers and groups.
+It supports multiple headers, footers and groups.

 Sections can contain subsections.